How To Build A Realistic College List

 Until, of course, the rejection letter arrives.

-The other type of student who breaks my hear builds a list solely of what I call "lottery schools."
-These are schools like Harvard, Yale, MIT, and Stanford where the acceptance rate is so ridiculously low that no matter how good your grades and test scores are, getting in is never a sure bet for anyone.
-Unfortunately, like the "dream school" people, folks who build a list solely with "lottery schools" often have blinders on.
-Often, they've been told by parents, teachers, or a guidance counselor that they are a shoe-in for these schools because they are so unique and special.
+The other type of student who breaks my heart is the one who builds a list solely of what I call "lottery schools."
+These are schools like Harvard, Yale, MIT, and Stanford where the acceptance rate is so ridiculously low that getting in is never a sure bet for anyone, even valedictorians, straight-A students, or SAT geniuses.
+Unfortunately, like the "dream school" people, folks who build a list solely with "lottery schools" have blinders on.
+Often, they've been told by parents, friends, teachers, or a guidance counselor that they are a shoe-in for these schools because they are so unique and special.
 So, they never really look beyond those "lottery schools."

 Until, of course, the rejection letters start coming.